fernandoagomezf/python-todo-app/README.md

 ## Functional specifications

-The application will be able to do the
+The application uses command-line to issue instructions.
+Overall, the application has the following features:
-following:
-* Add a new task
+* Add, edit, delete a new task
-* View existing tasks
+* View existing tasks in a simple grid view.
-* Edit existing tasks
-* Report the advancement of a task
+* Track progress of a task (from 0% to 100%).
-* Promote or demote the priority of a task
+* Promote or demote the priority of a task.
+* Automatic status management: 0% - Pending, 100% - Completed, anywhere in between In progress.
+* Color-coded task indicators.

 ## Technical specifications

+### Dependencies

+The application was built with Python 3.13 in mind.
+It uses the following packages:
+* sqlite3 - to persist the data in a local database file "todo.db".
+* pandas - for loading and saving the data, using a DataFrame for data manipulation.
+* tabulate - shows a grid in the console terminal.
+* colorama - used for color-coding characters in the grid view.

+**Install dependencies**:

+    pip install pandas sqlite3 tabulate colorama

+**Run the application**:

+    python main.py

+### Database

+The application stores all the data into a local sqlite3 database file called "todo.db".
+The data is loaded/saved using DataFrame in-built methods, and the data is overwritten with every save.
+Since this is a small project, no further optimization is needed.
+The database will be created using the following schema.

+    CREATE TABLE tasks (
+        id TEXT PRIMARY KEY,
+        code TEXT,
+        subject TEXT,
+        due_date TEXT,
+        status INTEGER,
+        priority INTEGER,
+        progress REAL,
+        notes TEXT
+    )

+If the data file is not found, it will be recreated.

+## Architecture

 The application will be a command-line application, no user interface will be added other than the terminal.
 Possible commands: